-- 445 Under melt-rate end-member #1, the initial-pixel approach will introduce a negative bias for a fixed basal melt rate field with relatively large negative spatial gradient (e.g., 200 m/yr to 100 m/yr over 8 km in the inner cavity), as the mean path basal melt rate (150 m/yr) will be assigned to the initial-pixel locations (where rates are locally 200 m/yr).
+Under melt-rate end-member #1, the initial-pixel approach will introduce a negative bias for a fixed basal melt rate field with relatively large negative spatial gradient (e.g., 200 m/yr to 100 m/yr over 8 km in the inner cavity), as the mean path basal melt

+- rate (150 m/yr) will be assigned to the initial-pixel locations (where rates are locally 200 m/yr).
 We experimented with an approach using path mid-point locations rather than initial-pixel locations, but this resulted in large gaps near the grounding line and prevented direct comparison of basal melt rates with the original DEM_i elevations.
-Under melt-rate end-member #2, - 450 the initial-pixel approach provides more realistic basal melt rate magnitude and spatial distribution than the along-flow distribution approach.
-The difference between the two approaches will be negligible for areas of the PIG ice shelf with low surface velocity (<250 m/yr).
+Under melt-rate end-member #2, the initial-pixel approach provides more realistic basal melt rate magnitude and spatial distribution than the along-flow - 450 distribution approach.
+The difference between the two approaches will be negligible for areas of the PIG shelf with low surface velocity (<250 m/yr).
+We present results for both approaches and evaluate the two melt-rate end-member scenarios.